nazunalika/linux-guide-and-hints/source/centos/openldap.rst

 .. note:: RHEL 8 OpenLDAP

    RHEL 8 will be dropping OpenLDAP.
 You will need to use the RPM's from LTB in that case.
+Please see the deprecation notice at the top of the page.

 Installation